Hercule Poirot: Chief Inspector James Harold Japp

 Japp is a Scotland Yard Inspector and appears in many of the stories trying to solve cases that Poirot is working on.
 Japp is outgoing, loud, and sometimes inconsiderate by nature, and his relationship with the refined Belgian is one of the stranger aspects of Poirot's world.
 He first met Poirot in Belgium in 1904, during the Abercrombie Forgery.
 Later that year they joined forces again to hunt down a criminal known as Baron Altara.
 They also meet in England where Poirot often helps Japp and lets him take credit in return for special favours.
 These favours usually entail Poirot being supplied with other interesting cases.

-In Agatha Christie's Poirot, Japp was portrayed by Philip Jackson.
-In the film, Thirteen at Dinner (1985), adapted from Lord Edgware Dies, the role of Japp was taken by the actor David Suchet, who would later star as Poirot in the ITV adaptations.
+In Agatha Christie's Poirot Japp was portrayed by Philip Jackson.
+In the film Thirteen at Dinner (1985), adapted from Lord Edgware Dies, the role of Japp was taken by the actor David Suchet, who would later star as Poirot in the ITV adaptations.

+Colonel Johnnie Race

+Race is a highly intelligent ex-Army colonel who had a stint as a leader of the counter-intelligence division of the British spy agency MI5.
+He is immensely rich, having inherited the fortune of Sir Laurence Eardsley.
+The Colonel stars as a detective in four of Christie's books; he is introduced in The Man in the Brown Suit, published in 1924.
+He features as Hercule Poirot's good friend in Cards on the Table (1936) and Death on the Nile (1937).
+He appears for the last time in Sparkling Cyanide (1945), and as with his first appearance, Poirot is not a character in the novel.

+In the 1978 film of Death on the Nile Colonel Race is played by David Niven.
+In the same book's 2004 TV adaptation for the television series Agatha Christie's Poirot, he is played by James Fox.
+As Fox was unavailable for the 2006 adaptation of Cards on the Table the character was replaced by the similar character "Colonel Hughes", played by Robert Pugh.
+ITV's adaptation of The Clocks makes the character of Colin Lamb, strongly implied in the book to be the son of Superintendent Battle, into the offspring of Colonel Race.
+He is also mentioned in the adaptation of Third Girl.
+In the BBC Radio 4 adaptations of Death on the Nile (1997) and Cards on the Table (2002), Race is played by Donald Sinden.